Bootstrap inference in functional linear regression models with scalar response under heteroscedasticity: Distributional results under heteroscedasticity

-To summarize our bootstrap distributional results, the asymptotic ratio $\tau \equiv \lim_{n\to\infty} h_n/g_n \in (0, \infty)$ plays a significant role in PB methods.
-If $h_n$ is asymptotically larger than $g_n$ with $\tau>1$, our modified PB is applicable (\autoref{thm_pb}) while the naive PB may provably fail (\autoref{prop_pb_naive_fail}), even with simple FPC scores.
-If $\tau=1$, both PB methods work, though the naive one requires a stronger tuning parameter condition $n^{-1/2} h_n^{9/2} (\log h_n)^6=O(1)$ (cf.~\autoref{remnew}).
-Thus, the naive PB requires asymptotic equivalence of $h_n$ and $g_n$ and becomes invalid when $h_n$ is asymptotically larger than $g_n$.
-In contrast, the modified PB enjoys additional flexibility in setting $h_n$ and $g_n$, which will be shown to result in better numerical performance in \autoref{sec4}.
-Namely, simulation evidence indicates that our modified PB produces good and stable coverages over different $h_n \geq g_n$, while the performance of the naive PB can be more sensitive to the ratio $h_n/g_n$.
-Finally, if $h_n$ is asymptotically smaller than $g_n$ with $\tau<1$, both PB methods might fail due to the bias from the finite dimensionality of the estimator $\hat{\beta}_{g_n}$, serving as the bootstrap rendition of the true slope parameter $\beta$ (\autoref{prop_pb_both_fail}).
+To summarize, {the asymptotic ratio $\tau \in (0, \infty)$ from \eqref{eq_ratio_hg}} plays a significant role in PB methods.
+The naive PB requires asymptotic equivalence of $h_n$ and $g_n$ with $\tau=1$ and becomes invalid when $h_n$ is asymptotically larger than $g_n$ with $\tau>1$.
+In contrast, the modified PB enjoys additional flexibility in setting $h_n$ and $g_n$ with $\tau \geq 1$, which results in better numerical performance in \autoref{sec4}.
+Simulation evidence indicates that our modified PB produces good and stable coverages over different $h_n \geq g_n$, while the naive PB is more sensitive to the ratio $h_n/g_n$ and tends to over-cover.
+Both modified and naive PB methods can fail if $h_n$ is asymptotically smaller than $g_n$ with $\tau<1$.